Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-How-My-Discord-Bot-Works.md

 pin: true
 ---

-This page focuses on the design of the bot, how it achieves its functionality and the reasons behind some of the choices made while coding the bot.
-If you want to see gifs of the bot working or if you care more about just what the bot offers for the end user then go to [this page](https://michael-perdue.github.io/posts/My-Discord-Bots-Functions/).
+This page focuses on how to set up your own Discord bot through cogs and hybrid commands from my experience of making the Helper Bot.
+It also covers the complex parts of the helper bot, how it achieves some of its complex functionality like message filtering and the reasons behind some of the choices made while coding the bot.
+If you want to see gifs of the helper bot working or if you care more about just what the helper bot offers for the end user then go to [this page](https://michael-perdue.github.io/posts/My-Discord-Bots-Functions/).
 This page won't cover all the functionality as some of the commands are self-explanatory in how they work and are coded.
 [Click here for the GitHub repo for this project](https://github.com/Michael-Perdue/Discord-Helper-Bot)

 ## How to setup a basic discord bot